mtyler/bbw-azure-poc/README.md

 The bulk of the Azure resource allocation is automated by the stand-up-poc-resources.sh script, which requires the Azure CLI to be installed and has a step (to create an AKS cluster) that requires Owner role in the target Azure subscription.
 Comments in the script provide more insights.
 Remember, this project is a proof of concept from which to learn.
 It is not production-worthy as-is.

 When you're ready, try running (bash example) `./stand-up-poc-resources.sh 2>&1 | tee logfile` so that you can capture all output and errors to logfile but still see and respond to the script's prompts for input.
+This script is meant to be run only once to create several persistent Azure resouces.

+There are GitHub workflows in this project that automate 1) the build/deploy of the app that provides the API search operation and 2) the regression testing (loosely) of the API search operation.
+These workflows are not mature, but they demonstrate some basic essentials that could mature into a full CI/CD pipeline over time.